Katidian/woodridge_solar/README.md

 they will occupy smaller sections within those boundaries.
 Hexagon used these coordinates to conduct a glare analysis for its proposal.

 ## Making the map
 The SUP application is a PDF file.
 I copied the coordinates data tables from the PDF into Excel and cleaned it there.
-I then used [this tool]
+I then used
-(https://www.convertcsv.com/csv-to-geojson.htm) from convertcsv.com to create a GeoJSON file with the coordinates data for each of the three proposed PV arrays.
+[ConvertCSV.com](https://www.convertcsv.com/) to create a GeoJSON file with the coordinates data for each of the three proposed PV arrays.

 ![Screenshot of data from a GeoJSON file showing geographical coordinates for two PV arrays](geojson_image.png)